wizeline/wize-docs/interview-process/engineers/questions/sms.md

 # SMS Messages

-There are two clients, A & B [Reference](https://drive.google.com/file/d/0B_a-BE7ZT6k4RUo2VUFUaXBnaHM/view?usp=sharing) and we want to share a file between them.
+There are two clients, A & B [(You can share this image)](https://drive.google.com/file/d/0B_a-BE7ZT6k4RUo2VUFUaXBnaHM/view?usp=sharing) and we want to share a file between them.
 File content is not relevant.

 - Client A has two methods: send & send_sms.